neutralinojs/gsoc2024/README.md

 - Contributions (Add links to your pull-requests, issues, and discussion threads)
 - Project description (Describe the project idea)
 - Goals (Summary of deliverables)
-- Timeline (Decompose your goals into tasks and map with the GSoC timeline)
+- Tasks Timeline (Decompose your goals into tasks and map with the GSoC timeline)
 - Future contributions (How do you plan to contribute to Neutralinojs in the future?)

 ## How to become a GSoC mentor?